rchatterjee/pam-typopw/README.md

 <!-- $ cd pam-typopw && sudo python setup.py install -f -->
 <!-- ``` -->

-This should install all the dependencies and setup the PAM configuration files.
+This should setup the PAM configuration files.
 This will install a command-line control script called `typtop`,

 which can be used to control and monitor the behavior of the adaptive typo tolerance system.
 Details of the script is given below.